A cross icon (x)

 That’s why it’s prudent to start running your portfolio as if Section 21 had already gone.
 Keep one clean pack per tenancy with certificates, licences, How to Rent, inspection notes, and repair logs.
 Track rent and arrears conversations so you can show a clear timeline.
 Standardise how you serve documents so you can explain them without thinking.

 Landlord Studio makes this painless.
-Store certificates against the property and tenancy details, automate communications with cusomisable templates, automate rent tracking, and export everything when you need it.
+Store certificates against the property and tenancy details, automate communications with customisable templates, automate rent tracking, and export everything when you need it.
 It can help you reduce the chances of invalid Section 21s now and sets you up for stronger Section 8 cases later.

 You can try it free today to centralise documents, track rent effortlessly, and get ready for legislative changes like the Renters’ Rights Bill and Making Tax Digital.